 I have mixed feelings about this top.
-The sleeves are really soft and I love the purple color.
-Unfortunately, this is a lot of beige which is one of few colors I said I can’t do.
-Even with the purple neckline it’s still too much beige by my face.
-The overall style is definitely in line with what I like, unfortunately with the beige and price tag this was also an easy no.
+The sleeves are really soft and I love the purple colour.
+Unfortunately, this is a lot of beige which is one of few colours I said I can’t do.
+Even with the purple neckline, it’s still too much beige by my face.
+The overall style is definitely in line with what I like, unfortunately, with the beige and price tag, this was also an easy no.

 Bellamie Tunic in Teal–$44